Add UI Library

 - Install dependencies

-Set up the required UI library packages and dependencies.
+Set up the UI library dependencies and files

-Not specific to Angular, adding this library will improve the application’s user interface rather than relying on default browser styles.
+This lesson is not specific to Angular, but adding an UI library will enhance the application’s user interface rather than relying on default browser styles.

 What is a User Interface (UI) Library?